natalieagus/50002/docs/Labs/lab5.md

 In real life, you can speed things up considerably by thinking about the *relative* timing of `Z`, `V` and `N` and then designing your logic to minimize delay paths involving late-arriving signals.
 For instance, if you need to perform computations involving `Z` and other variables, you can compute those intermediary output involving the other variables first while "waiting" for `Z`.
 We do not need to worry much about it in this Lab as Vivado will do all sorts of optimisation for you.

 #### Detailed Compare Unit Schematic
 Here’s the detailed schematic of the compare unit.
-Pay **close** attention to the bit selector and the corresponding inputs at the mux:
+Pay **close** attention to the bit selector and the corresponding inputs at the MUX:

 <img src="/50002/assets/contentimage/lab3-fpga/2024-50002-COMPARE.drawio.png"  class="center_fifty"/>